Blendify/blender-manual/trunk/blender_docs/manual/addons/io_obj.rst

    When importing an OBJ its useful to split up the objects into Blender objects, named according to the OBJ-file.
 However, this splitting looses the vertex order which is needed when using OBJ-files as morph targets.
-It also looses any vertices that are not connected to a face so this must be disabled if you want to keep the vertex order.
+It also looses any vertices that are not connected to a face, so this must be disabled if you want to keep the vertex order.

-   As far as Blender is concerned OBJ Objects and Groups are no difference, since they are just two levels of separation, the OBJ groups are not equivalent to Blender groups so both can optionally be used for splitting.
+   As far as Blender is concerned OBJ Objects and Groups are no difference, since they are just two levels of separation, the OBJ groups are not equivalent to Blender groups, so both can optionally be used for splitting.
 Clamp Size
    OBJ-files often vary greatly in scale, this setting clamps the imported file to a fixed size.
 Forward / Up Axis